github/opensource.guide/overviews/desktop/index.md

 If you want to get some code from GitHub.com onto your computer or synchronize changes between multiple computers, you'll need to either pull changes or clone a repository:

-* **Pull changes** — Click the "Sync" button in the upper-right corner of GitHub Desktop to bring code from an online repository (for example, changes that your co-worker pushed up) onto your computer.
+* **Pull changes** — Click the "Sync" button in the upper-right corner of GitHub Desktop to bring code from an online repository (for example, changes that your co-worker pushed up) onto your computer. *Note: This will also push changes you haven't pushed yet.*

 * **Clone a repository** — Click the "Clone in Desktop" button on GitHub.com to create a new copy of a repository on your computer.